apache/sling-slingfeature-maven-plugin/README.md

 ### generate-resources
 This goal processed feature files to substitute Maven variable placeholders in feature files such as `${project.groupId}`, `${project.artifactId}` and `${project.version}`

-### attach-feature
-Attach feature files to the projects produced artifacts

 ### aggregate-features
 Produce an aggregated feature from a list of features.